yukiang019/TouchSomeGrass/README.md

 diagram here

 ## Software Engineering Practices

 ### Agile Software Development Cycle
+Agile software development is a collaborative approach that prioritizes adaptability, customer satisfaction, and continuous improvement.
+It emphasizes frequent delivery of working software increments, close collaboration with customers, flexible planning, self-organizing teams, and a focus on learning and adapting throughout the development process.

+Using agile development, we have divided our  project into smaller, manageable units called "sprints" or iterations, usually lasting from one to four weeks.

+During each sprint, our team members take on the roles of developers, testers, designers, working together to deliver a functioning software increment.
+This iterative approach allows for faster delivery of software features and enables teams to adapt to changing requirements and customer needs.

+This also allows us to mitigate risks early on in our software development journey and improve the quality of our final product.

 ### Version Control
 Branching

 We used Github for version control and to manage our code.
 When developing new features, we branch off to a feature branch with the feature name.
 By doing so, we simplify the debugging process by preventing cross-contamination of code.
 After completing the feature, the branch is committed and a pull request is completed to merge the feature branch into the main.

 Pull requests

 We used Githhub's pull request when updating the main branch.
 The member responsible for programming the feature creates a pull request, assigning the other member to review their code, which enables communication and prevents bugs in the code.
 Once the code is reviewed and approved, the pull request is completed.

 Git Issues

 We used Git Issues to keep track of all open issues or bugs within the code.
 We also included tags in order to identify the type of issue we encountered.
 Once the problem has been debugged, the issue is closed.